nsigno/Shortest-Common-Superstring-SCS-Genome-Assembler/README.md

 Modular Python DNA assembler that reconstructs a superstring of DNA extracted from a FASTA file using graph theory and no additional libraries.

 ## Project Overview
-The project is modeled as an asymmetric TSP, using a dummy node to convert a linear path into a cycle A path represents the order in which strings must be assembled to form the superstring, and the optimal TSP path corresponds to the SCS.
+The project is modeled as an asymmetric TSP, using a dummy node to convert a linear path into a cycle.
+A path represents the order in which strings must be assembled to form the superstring, and the optimal TSP path corresponds to the SCS.
 - `dna_processing` contains the functions needed to convert a FASTA file into a DNA array and to make an adjacency matrix based on the suffix-prefix overlap length.
 - `tsp_solver` contains a general solver for the ATSP problem modified to remove the dummy node and get a path.